pbberlin/llm-text-classifier/doc/slides/doc1.md

 {: .nobullet }
 * All load highly negative on dimension 87, <br>
 and highly positive on dimensions 528 and 57
-* Maybe, these is the cluster for the concept of a price in the context of economics?
+    * The cluster for the concept of `price` ?

-### Similarity of advanced concepts - using embeddings only
+    * The rest is other nuances: good, bad - near future, distant future...

+### How much meaning can be captured?

+Given this internal representaion:

-How well can LLMs capture  _advanced concepts of research_ .
+How well can LLM capture our  _concepts of research_?

+We have explore and test.

+### Skipping to prompt techniques

+I skip further instructions on embeddings  - and continue with the third major dimension.

+=> Prompt techniques

+(Slide 38)

+### Example for exploring the cutoff

 Example: Purchase of government bonds by the EU